theodesp/stable-systems-checklist/README.md

 - [ ] Use X-Frame-Option, X-XSS-Protection headers in client responses.
 - [ ] Use CSRF tokens in all forms.
 - [ ] Use the new SameSite Cookie response header which fixes CSRF once and for all newer browsers.
+- [ ] Keep as little in the session state as possible.
+- [ ] Use a robots.txt file to keep legitimate bots away.

 ### APIs
 - [ ] No resources are enumerable in your public API.